NEAR-Edu/hello-world-demo-assemblyscript/README.md

 └── yarn.lock                      # project manifest version lock
 ```

-You may clone this repo to get started OR create everything from scratch.
+## Other thoughts

-Please note that in order to create the AssemblyScript and tests folder structure, you may use the command `npx asp --init` which will create the following folders and files (see https://tenner-joshua.gitbook.io/as-pect/getting-started):
+You may want to consider using the command `npx asp --init`, which will create the following folders and files (see https://tenner-joshua.gitbook.io/as-pect/getting-started):

 ```
 ./assembly/